imsushant12/Travel-Planner/README.md

 ## References

-UI of the webapp resembles general ticket or hotel booking webpage like oyo-rooms or goibibo etc. <b>
+UI of the webapp resembles general ticket or hotel booking webpage like oyo-rooms or goibibo etc. <br>
 The images are taken from free image providing websites like unsplash and pexels.

 [Back To The Top](#travel-planner)